 WSSSPE3 left the traditional Supercomputing Conference environment this year, and in Turk's words, this change spoke to the fact that scientific software comes from many different types of inquiries, deployment, strategies for maintenance, users, and ways of measuring the value of a piece of software.
 It appeared to Turk that the supercomputing community generally adopts some top-down approaches, whereas the SciPy community more often than not uses more bottom-up systems.
-The essential messages perceived were also often bipolar: the supercomputing community thinks that software is getting harder, with exascale computing and optimization issues in mind; but the SciPy community thinks that software is becoming better, with emerging tools such as Jupyter and productivity packages for research workflows.
+According to Turk, there is a divergence in views about progress in software: the supercomputing community thinks that software is getting harder, with exascale computing and optimization issues in mind; but the SciPy community thinks that software is becoming better, with emerging tools such as Jupyter and productivity packages for research workflows.
 Admitting such comparisons are somewhat unfair generalizations, Turk reminded the audience that the different approaches bring different types of ideas to the table, and he welcomed WSSSPE3 being conducted outside existing preconceptions.